miguoliang/old_blog/code/_posts/2019-12-16-how-to-build-a-mailchimp-embed-form-in-amp-pages.md

 ### 3. Create a Python virtual envrionment

 In some cases, you may need to use a virtual environment to install dependencies for your function.
-This can occur if your function or its dependencies have dependencies on native libraries, or if you used Homebrew to install Python.
+That can occur if your function or its dependencies have dependencies on native libraries, or if you used Homebrew to install Python.

 * Create a new folder as the root directory of your project